Kerry-Kornfeld-Lab/wormPOP1.0/ReadMe.txt

 	In order to reproduce the data used in manuscript “A population dynamics tipping point for aging as a cause of adult death”- use the inputs listed in “input_files_all_figures” in the excel file “summary_input_output_files”.

 Questions and licensing:
 	This code was written by Josh Mitteldorf, and he will answer your questions if you email him at <aging.advice@gmail.com>.
-The executable and source code are released for non-commercial usage with attribution to the author, and permission to modify is granted, again for non-commercial uses, with attribution.
+The executable and source code are released for non-commercial usage with attribution to the author.

+MIT Open Source License:
+Copyright (c) 2021 by Josh Mitteldorf
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.